Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Take notes, y’all

 1. As discussed earlier, accounts with private profiles using hashtags on their posts will not benefit because they won’t appear publicly on hashtag pages.
 So, head up!
-If you have a private user profile and are looking to grow your account – consider making your profile on the Instagram public.
+If you have a private user profile and are looking to grow your account, consider making your profile on Instagram public.
 This you can simply achieve by tapping on the settings section followed by privacy settings.

 2. Numbers are allowed when using hashtags.
 Spaces and special characters such as @#$%, will not work and won’t fetch you any traction.

-3. It is important for you to know that you can only use up to 30 hashtags on a post on feed and 10 on Instagram stories.
-More than that, Instagram will not accept, and it will not post your content.
-So if something like this happens to you don’t fret!
+3. It is important for you to know that you can only use up to 30 hashtags on a post on your feed and 10 on Instagram stories.
+Instagram will not accept more than that and will not post your content.
+So, if something like this happens to you, don’t fret!

 Top 50 Instagram Hashtags of All Time! 😍